 - 2 cups of frozen broccoli - or fresh

-In a bowl, mix the chicken soup, sour cream and turkey (or rotisserie chicken).
+- In a bowl, mix the chicken soup, sour cream & turkey OR 2 cups leftover gravy & turkey.

-Place the chicken mixture in a sprayed 8x11 casserole dish.
+- Place the turkey mixture in a sprayed 8x11 casserole dish.